 Colors and chip values

-Poker tournaments and cash games differ slightly in the poker chip values and colors that are assigned.
+Poker tournaments and cash games differ slightly in the poker chip values and colors that are assigned (with dark green poker chips usually being the most valuable casino chips.)
 This is due to the fact that there are no set rules in this regard.
 Players must be mindful of this when playing a game, so as to avoid potentially confusing the chip values and colors.
 If you’re playing online poker, though, this may be less of a concern because of the nature of online poker tournaments.
 Below are some of the most common colors and the poker chip values for poker tournaments:

 - Green – 25 chips